-- 9. Nursing care by an RN, or, an LVN, as certified by the attending Physician if an RN is not available.
-Outpatient private duty nursing will only be covered for the period for which KPIC validates a Physician's certification that: a) the services are Medically Necessary and b) that, in the absence of such nursing care, the Covered Person would be receiving Covered Services as an inpatient in a Hospital or Skilled Nursing Facility in the absence of these nursing services. - 10.
-Services by a Certified Nurse Practitioner; Certified Psychiatric Mental Health Clinical Nurse Specialist; Licensed Midwife; or Certified Nurse-Midwife.
-This care must be within the individual's area of professional competence. - 11.
-Radiation treatment limited to: a) radiation therapy when used in lieu of generally accepted surgical procedures or for the treatment of malignancy; or b) the use of isotopes, radium or radon for diagnosis or treatment. - 12.
-X-ray, other imaging including diagnostic mammogram and lab tests. - 13.
-Anesthesia and its administration when provided by a licensed anesthesiologist or licensed nurse anesthetist. - 14.
-Genetic testing, including genetic testing used to diagnose, treat, or determine predisposition to breast cancer and prenatal diagnosis of genetic disorders of the fetus by means of diagnostic procedures and all other laboratory tests for specific genetic disorders for which genetic counseling is available. - 15.
-Home Health Care Services except: - a) meals; - b) personal comfort items; and c) housekeeping services.
+- Facility and ends when the Covered Person has not been a patient in either a Hospital or Skilled Nursing Facility for 60 consecutive days. - 5.
+Necessary Services and Supplies, including medication dispensed while confined in a Hospital or administered during other covered treatment, such as a Physician office visit. - 6.
+Treatment in an Emergency Department of a Hospital or an Urgent Care Center.
+Please refer to the subsection, "Benefits for Emergency Services" in this General Benefits section for further information. - 7.
+Physicians' services, including office visits. - 8.
+Transportation of a Covered Person to or from Covered Services, by licensed ambulance or licensed psychiatric transport van service, when a Physician determines that the use of other means of transportation may endanger the Covered Person's health. - 9.
+Emergency medical transportation without Precertification provided through the 911 emergency response system in the following situations: - a) the request was made for an emergency medical condition and ambulance transport services were required; - b) the Covered Person reasonably believed that the medical condition was an emergency medical condition and reasonably believed that the condition required ambulance transport services. - 10.
+Nursing care by an RN, or, an LVN, as certified by the attending Physician if an RN is not available.
+Outpatient private duty nursing will only be covered for the period for which KPIC validates a Physician's certification that: a) the services are Medically Necessary and b) that, in the absence of such nursing care, the Covered Person would be receiving Covered Services as an inpatient in a Hospital or Skilled Nursing Facility in the absence of these nursing services. - 11.
+Services by a Certified Nurse Practitioner; Certified Clinical Nurse Specialist; Licensed Midwife; or Certified Nurse-Midwife.
+This care must be within the individual's area of professional competence. - 12.
+Radiation treatment limited to: a) radiation therapy when used in lieu of generally accepted surgical procedures or for the treatment of malignancy; or b) the use of isotopes, radium or radon for diagnosis or treatment. - 13.
+X-ray, other imaging including diagnostic mammogram and lab tests. - 14.
+Anesthesia and its administration when provided by a licensed anesthesiologist or licensed nurse anesthetist. - 15.
+Genetic testing, including genetic testing used to diagnose, treat, or determine predisposition to breast cancer and prenatal diagnosis of genetic disorders of the fetus by means of diagnostic procedures and all other laboratory tests for specific genetic disorders for which genetic counseling is available. - 16.
+Home Health Care Services except: - a) meals: - b) personal comfort items; and - c) housekeeping services.